 Medical follow-up

-Ultimately, although vitamins and other nutrients can support female fertilityHowever, they do not guarantee rapid conception.
-It's important to take into account all the factors that can influence fertility and adopt a healthy lifestyle to maximize your chances of getting pregnant quickly.
+Vitamins to help you get pregnant quickly: Ultimately, although vitamins and other nutrients can support female fertility, they do not guarantee rapid conception.
+It’s important to take into account all the factors that can influence fertility and to adopt a healthy lifestyle to maximise your chances of getting pregnant quickly.